Get Your Stress Leave Certificate Online

 What does your employer see on a stress leave certificate?

 The certificate states your name, the dates of absence, the name and GMC number of the issuing doctor, and that you are unfit for work.
-The clinical reason listed will typically be "work-related stress," "stress and anxiety," or a similar description agreed between you and the reviewing doctor.
+The clinical reason listed will typically be "work-related stress", "stress and anxiety", or a similar description agreed between you and the reviewing doctor.
 The certificate does not include details of your consultation, personal circumstances, or specific workplace grievances.
 Your employer receives only the information necessary to process your absence and Statutory Sick Pay.
 Under ACAS guidance, you are not required to explain the precise nature of your illness beyond what appears on the certificate.

 What Is Work-Related Stress?
 The HSE Definition